 Lynchburg launched its master’s degree program in PA Medicine in 2015 with 25 students.
 The first class graduated this year, and most members of the class enrolled in the DMSc program.
 The master’s degree program now has 59 students, including 30 in the class that began its studies this summer, representing 10 different states.

-In 2018, Lynchburg College will change its name to University of Lynchburg, reflecting its ongoing commitment to a broad range of undergraduate programs in the liberal arts and sciences and a growing list of professional graduate degrees.
+In 2018, Lynchburg College will change its name to the University of Lynchburg, reflecting its ongoing commitment to a broad range of undergraduate programs in the liberal arts and sciences and a growing list of professional graduate degrees.